Test ID: CRHEP Chronic Hepatitis (Unknown Type), Serum

 Hepatitis B:

 Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
-The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles by drug users).
+The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion, sharing of needles among injection drug users).
 The virus is found in virtually every type of human body fluid and is known to be spread through oral and genital contact.
 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions; it is not commonly transmitted transplacentally.

 After a course of acute illness, HBV persists in approximately 10% of patients.
 Some of these carriers are asymptomatic while others develop chronic liver disease, including cirrhosis and hepatocellular carcinoma.